 On the face of it, Koede is the matriarch, the piece that holds the puzzle together.
 But she hides a host of vulnerability and insecurities.
 Growing up with a sister who men and women alike view as a beauty to be admired with all-encompassing adoration, Koede views herself as the ugly sister, the one who never gets her man.
 And yet, Ayoola, with her flighty ways, exuding confidence to the outside world, will always be the baby of the family, will always need her sister to clear up after her, practically, and metaphorically.

-This is a novel jam-packed with character, there is no plot twist; there are revelations, but they clearly serve to reinforce the characterisation and personalities of the women at the centre of the story.
+My Sister The Serial Killer is jam-packed with character, there is no plot twist; there are revelations, but they clearly serve to reinforce the characterisation and personalities of the women at the centre of the story.
 As a reader, the minutiae establish a bond, and a fondness towards the sisters who, after all, are murdering innocent people and disposing of the bodies in a less than reverent manner.

 Braithwaite may well have used this novel as a vehicle to break her writer’s block, but she has shown an understanding of the varying stages of what it is like to be a woman in a sensitive, dark, and often hilarious way.
 Her novel is brave and daring, and so are her larger than life characters.